-A new operational charter has been implemented during the last 12 months.
-Inclusive in this has been a significant change in the management of the organisation.
 After more than 20 years involvement in the Federation, 17 of these as President, Mr. Colin Clapper AM stood down from the Board in October 2012.
 OSF and its members extend our sincere thanks to Col for his tireless effort over these years to develop the sport throughout the Oceania Region.

-Butch Gifford also retired after many years as Vice President and was made a Life Member of the Federation.
+Butch Gifford also retired after being involved with OSF since 1997, both as New Zealand delegate and VP.
+Butch was made a life member at the 2012 AGM.